RaymondWHZ/UMP-React-Frontend/README.md

 ```

 Replace https://www.example.com/path with the actual host name and api path of backend server.
-The file .env.local will not be uploaded to GitHub, and the variable will be set automatically during depolyment.
+The file .env.local will not be uploaded to GitHub, and the variable should be set during deployment.

 This project is initialized with PNPM.
 To install all dependencies, run: